 The zest and juice of two limes

 ½ cup lemongrass

 Combine all ingredients in a large glass jar with a lid.
 Shake well and refrigerate for 24 hours.
 Strain solids from liquids.
 Discard solids and refrigerate the Switchel.
-Ideally, its best to use a plastic lid.
-If you are using a metal lid, create a barrier between the metal and vinegar such as a plastic wrap or parchment paper.
+Ideally, it's best to use a plastic lid.
+If you are using a metal lid, create a barrier between the metal and vinegar such as plastic wrap or parchment paper.